 Please see organizational chart in Appendix.
-The School Leadership Team will work with the Principal, and the two Assistant Principals at the iDesign small learning communities.
+The School Leadership Team will work with the Principal of the school, and the two Assistant Principals at the iDesign small learning communities.
 The School Council will be comprised of parents, partners and residents.
 They will have skill sets that support achievement of the school vision and mission.
-These may include real estate/ facilities development, school finance, community involvement, parent education, technology, business experience, secondary education experience, event planning, and health and safety.
+These may include real estate/facilities development, school finance, fundraising, community involvement, parent education, technology, business experience, secondary education experience, event planning, and health and safety.